To be eligible for an MRG grant, an applicant must:

 If you’re applying for a General Fund grant, you will receive a General Fund Grants Guide with your application, which will provide you with detailed criteria information and instructions.
 Grants staff are also available by phone or email to help your group determine its eligibility for grants, guide you through the funding process, and assist you in completing the application.

 Not immediately.
 Groups may apply for one General Fund grant each year.
 We will fund groups for multiple years in a row, as long as each proposal meets our criteria.

 As long as your proposal meets our other criteria and your group’s budget is between $100,000 and $500,000.
 We look at your most recently completed fiscal year’s actual expenses, the current year’s budgeted expenses, and next year’s budgeted expenses.
 All three years must be between $100,000 and $500,000.

 No. MRG Foundation does not fund groups with annual organizational budgets over $500,000.

-- personal hobby, mutual benefit, and for profit groups,
+- individuals, personal hobby, mutual benefit and for-profit organizations.

 We also do not fund previously funded groups with overdue grant reports or work that has already happened or that will be completed before funding would begin.